 An Academic Councillor shall be selected by Council in accordance with the above schedule at the first regular Council meeting following an election of Council and the Academic Councillor shall serve for a three-year term of office.

 In a selection year for a university, the physical therapy or physiotherapy faculty at that university shall submit for Council approval the name of a Member who is willing and eligible to serve as a Councillor.
 The candidate may be any member of the physical therapy or physiotherapy faculty.
 If the university does not submit a name of an eligible candidate for Council’s approval in accordance with this section, Council may nevertheless select a Member that meets the above eligibility requirements from any faculty of physiotherapy or physical therapy of a university in Ontario.
+The College encourages universities to consider applicants who are tenured faculty, and who are a member of one of the employment equity groups (women, aboriginal peoples, persons with disabilities, and members of visible minorities).

 If an Academic Councillor dies, resigns, is disqualified or otherwise removed from Council, an eligible replacement shall be selected to serve the remainder of the term of office from among the members of the faculty of physiotherapy or physical therapy from which the former Academic Councillor was selected.

-An Academic Councillor selected under this section is disqualified from sitting on Council if the Academic Councillor:
+The following are grounds for disqualification for an Academic Councillor sitting on Council:

 ceases to be a Member with a certificate of registration authorizing independent practice;

-no longer is a member of the faculty of physiotherapy or physical therapy from which he or she was selected;
+no longer is a member of the faculty of physiotherapy or physical therapy from which they were selected;

 is in default of any obligation to the College under the Regulations or the By-laws for over 60 days;

-becomes the subject of a Discipline or Fitness to Practise proceeding;

 is found guilty of professional misconduct, to be incompetent, or to be incapacitated;

 is found guilty of an offence under the Criminal Code or the Health Insurance Act that is relevant to the Academic Member’s suitability to serve as a Councillor, unless a pardon or record suspension has been granted with respect to the finding;

-remains or becomes a director, officer, committee member, employee or holder of any position of decision-making influence of any organization of physiotherapists that has as its primary mandate the promotion of the physiotherapy profession;
+becomes a director, officer, committee member, employee or holder of any position of decision-making influence of any organization of physiotherapists that has as its primary mandate the promotion of the physiotherapy profession;

 is found to be mentally incompetent under the Substitute Decisions Act, 1992, or the Mental Health Act;

-continues to hold or assumes a responsible position with any organization or group whose mandate or interests conflict with the mandate of the College;
+assumes a responsible position with any organization or group whose mandate or interests conflict with the mandate of the College;

 becomes a participant (other than on behalf of the College) in a legal action or application against the College;